moneroguides/1x03-using-moneo-as-money/script.md

 ### CONNECTING TO THE MONERO NETWORK

-Windows users will be ready to connect right after installing Feather

-Linux users will likely need to grant permission for either the appimage or executable as follows:
+While Windows users will be ready to connect right after installing Feather, Linux users will likely need to grant permission for either the appimage or executable as follows:

 - Open a terminal window and change directory to the folder containing the file
 - Type `sudo chmod +x f`, then use *Tab* to complete the line

 Now you can double click on the program as you normally would.

 When Feather starts for the first time you'll be greeted by the welcome screen with connection options.
-Here is where you will choose the Monero node that your wallet will eventually connect to.
+Here's where you'll choose the Monero node that your wallet will eventually connect to.

 Ready to get going?
 Let's dive in!